Skyb0rg007/Gettext-CMake/README.md

 # Note

-If errors occur while building, simply delete the generated files and re-run
+If errors occur while building, simply delete the generated .pot file and re-run
 ```cmake```.

 A .po file is created using ```msginit```, so prepare for your terminal to be hijaked